anvk/Pine/README.md

 **url** - url for a route
 **method** - GET/POST/PUT/PATCH/DELETE.
 NOTE: by default method will be set to GET for a route
 **argMap** - an object which contains mapping for arguments which were passed in URL, Body or Query URL.
+**callback** - callback which will be executed upon request.
+Argument is an object consisting of req, res and args built by using argMap.

 #### Route example